-Virginia, like most states, has both criminal and administrative consequences of a DUI offense.
-The criminal side of a DUI involves the arrest, arraignment, criminal charges, plea or trial, and possible conviction and sentencing.
+Virginia, like most states, has both criminal and administrative consequences for a DUI offense.
+The criminal related consequences of a DUI involves the arrest, arraignment, criminal charges, plea or trial, and possible conviction and sentencing.
 The administrative part of a DUI involves the DMV suspending or revoking the individual's driving privileges.

 The criminal penalties for a DUI do not matter based on where the person lives.
 As far as the Commonwealth is concerned, if you were arrested for a crime in Virginia, you will be charged in Virginia.
-The criminal penalties are not based on where the individual's drivers license.
+The criminal penalties are not based on the state where the individual's drivers license is located.